Bayer-Group/BayerCLAW/doc/notifications.md

 - `execution_id`: The ID of the Step Functions execution that sent the notification.
 - `launcher_bucket`, `job_file` and `job_file_version`: Together, these specify the job data file that
 launched the execution in question.
-- `s3_request_id`: An identifier for the S3 upload event that launched the job.

 Filter policies are JSON-formatted documents.
 As an example, a filter policy that only allows messages from jobs that failed or were aborted